Surfpup/LaravelKeywords/README.md

 Installation (WIP)

-For the moment, not published as a composer package, so just place (in your project folder) at: workbench/surfpup/keywords
+For the moment, not published as a composer package, so
+* place (in your project folder) at: workbench/surfpup/keywords

-And remember to add to the project's composer.json, in "autoload" -> "classmap": "workbench/surfpup/keywords"
+* remember to add to the project's composer.json, in "autoload" -> "classmap": "workbench/surfpup/keywords"
+* Add 'Surfpup\Keywords\KeywordsServiceProvider' to app/config/app.php
+* Run composer update

 Then to run tests, run:
 	phpunit workbench/surfpup/keywords/